S-DeHerrera-Neil/COSC/OperatingSystems/OperatingSystems_CTFs.md

     Question 7: What command would tell you if there was a profile loaded for All Users All Hosts?
     Flag is the full command syntax

+    > Test-Path -Path $PROFILE.AllUsersAllHosts
     Question 8: Challenge only allows ONE attempt Malware is running on the primary PowerShell profile on the File-Server.
 Based on PowerShell          profile order of precedence (what is read first), find the correct flag.
     The flag is the string after the #, without the preceding space.

+    >

 #--------------------------------------------------------------------------------------------